French 75 (cocktail): Similar drinks

 The recipe of the French 75 is very similar to one of the most popular cocktails, the Tom Collins, with champagne replacing carbonated water.
 According to the recipe in Harry MacElhone's book Harry's ABC of Mixing Cocktails, a French 75 is supposed to be served in a highball glass.
 The highball glass, which the Tom Collins cocktail is also served in, supports the theory of the French 75 being a variation of the Tom Collins.

-A "French 125" replaces the gin for cognac.
+A "French 125" replaces the gin with cognac.
+A "French 95" replaces the gin with bourbon.